 Foundations of Behavioral Finance

 Behaviorists and financial theorists alike have started to research the topic more fully in recent years.
-They are trying to understand how people think when they make investment decisions, and what models they can construct to use this information to their own advantage.
-Kahneman’s paper “Prospect Theory: Decision Making Under Risk” is probably one of the most significant in modern times.
+They’re trying to understand how people think when they make investment decisions, and what models they can construct to use this information to their own advantage.
+Daniel Kahneman’s paper “Prospect Theory: An Analysis of Decision Under Risk” is probably one of the most significant in modern times.

 Earlier studies were more empirical.
-They conducted observations on key events and measured responses both on the individual and group level.
-Modern theorists have gone to additional lengths and actually started doing neuro-mapping to identify parts of the brain that may be responsible for key decisions.
+They conducted observations on key events and measured responses on both the individual and group levels.
+Modern theorists have gone to additional lengths and started doing neuro-mapping to identify parts of the brain that may be responsible for key decisions.

-One interesting conclusion that many researchers have proposed is that investors often make decisions that are clearly unlikely to help them make more money or keep the wealth they already have.
-As counterintuitive as this may seem, there is actually a lot of evidence to support it.
+One interesting conclusion many researchers have proposed is that investors often make decisions that are unlikely to help them make more money or keep the wealth they already have.
+As counterintuitive as this may seem, there’s a lot of evidence to support it.

 To better understand where these theories and conclusions come from, let’s take a look at some of the findings in the field of behavioral finance.

 Researchers have made several interesting observations in this field over the years.
 They’ve thoroughly documented each and proposed that the following can be used as indicators of future behavior.